d1g1tus/DownPic/README.md

  - *Line 6* -> It doesn't have to be exactly line 6, it could be any line.
 I just mention it to ensure that you add '\n' just on the last URL of your list.

-This woud leed to a final result similar to this:
+This would lead to a final result similar to this:

 ![alt_text](https://i.ibb.co/9yfcZNX/9.png)